Indian independence movement: Revolutionary movement

 Within a short time of its inception, these organisations became the focus of an extensive police and intelligence operations.
 Operations against Anushilan Samiti saw founding of the Special Branch of Calcutta Police.
 The intelligence operations against India House saw the founding of the Indian Political Intelligence Office which later grew to be the Intelligence Bureau in independent India.
 Heading the intelligence and missions against Ghadarite movement and India revolutionaries was the MI5(g) section, and at one point involved the Pinkerton's detective agency.
 Notable officers who led the police and intelligence operations against Indian revolutionaries, or were involved in it, at various time included John Arnold Wallinger, Sir Robert Nathan, Sir Harold Stuart, Vernon Kell, Sir Charles Stevenson-Moore and Sir Charles Tegart, as well as W. Somerset Maugham.
 The threat posed by the activities of the Samiti in Bengal during World War I, along with the threat of a Ghadarite uprising in Punjab, saw the passage of Defence of India Act 1915.
-These measures saw the arrest, internment, transportations, and execution of a number of revolutionaries linked to the organisation, and was successful in crushing the East Bengal Branch.
+These measures saw the arrest, internment, transportations, and execution of several revolutionaries linked to the organisation, and was successful in crushing the East Bengal Branch.
 In the aftermath of the war, the Rowlatt committee recommended extending the Defence of India Act (as the Rowlatt act) to thwart any possible revival of the Samiti in Bengal and the Ghadarite movement in Punjab.

 In the 1920s, Alluri Sitarama Raju led the Manyam Rebellion of 1922–24, during which a band of tribal leaders and other sympathisers fought a guerrilla war against the British Raj.
 Local people referred to Raju as "Manyam Veerudu" ("Hero of the Jungles").
 After the passage of the 1882 Madras Forest Act, the restrictions on the free movement of tribal peoples in the forest prevented them from engaging in their traditional podu (Slash-and-burn) agricultural system, which involved shifting cultivation.
 Raju started a protest movement in the Manyam forests of Madras Presidency (present-day Alluri Sitharama Raju district of Andhra Pradesh).
 Inspired by the patriotic zeal of revolutionaries in Bengal, Raju raided police stations in and around Chintapalle, Rampachodavaram, Dammanapalli, Krishnadevipeta, Rajavommangi, Addateegala, Narsipatnam and Annavaram.
 Raju and his followers stole guns and ammunition and killed several British Indian Army officers, including Scott Coward near Dammanapalli.
 The British campaign lasted for nearly a year from December 1922.
 Raju was eventually trapped by the British in the forests of Chintapalli then tied to a tree and shot dead with a rifle.

 The Kallara-Pangode Struggle was one of some 39 agitations against the Government of India.
 The Home department has later notified about 38 movements/struggles across Indian territories as the ones that culminated in self-rule ended the British Raj.

 Vanchinathan, in a letter found in his pocket, stated the following:

 I dedicate my life as a small contribution to my motherland.
 I am alone responsible for this.